Checklist For Registering a Trademark in India

 - Legal protection to the concerned owner against infringement

-- It provides recognition of the quality to the product or services
+- Provides recognition of the quality to the product or services

 - It helps in making place in the global market